 Students may not completely withdraw from Hawai'i Community College online.
 Students may come in-person to completely withdraw from the College through the last day of instruction.
-The withdrawal process begins when the student submits the Withdrawal Form to the Financial Aid Office for signature
+The Withdrawal Form needs to be signed by the Business Office, Library, and Financial Aid Office.